-- Look for replies and mentions: Make sure you check your Direct Messages and Mentions (@Connect)
+- – ook for replies and mentions: Make sure you check your Direct Messages and Mentions (@Connect)

 - Create a search for your business name: Sometimes, people talk about your business without using your @username.
 Search and then click on the “gear” icon and click Save Search.
 When you return to search again it is there already saved.

-- Monitor Your Lists: You can monitor each list separately using Twitter or use a Twitter tool like HootSuite (see point 4).
+- Monitor Your Lists: You can monitor each list separately using Twitter or use free Twitter tools like HootSuite or Tweetdeck (see point 4).

 #4: Use third-party service to monitor, manage, and collaborate your Social Media profiles / networks

-There are many tools out there such as Tweetdeck or Seesmic and the list goes on but Hootsuite is the one I use.
+There are many tools out there such as Tweetdeck or Seesmic and the list goes on but Hootsuite is one of the tools that I use.
 Like most social media dashboards, HootSuite uses a simple column layout.
 You can add your various accounts and Twitter Lists and sort in tabs and columns.

 What I also love is that you can get an app for your phone and use Hootsuite on the go.

 Use the compose message box to add your message.
 You can add a link and shorten it with ow.ly straight in the compose message box and these links can then be tracked in your Analytics.